-(first posted 4/12/2010 at TTAC.
-New to CC) Yes, when it comes to GM, there were definitely more than seven deadly sins.
+(first posted here on 11/8/2016) Yes, when it comes to GM, there were definitely more than seven deadly sins.
 Actually, there were tens of millions of them.
 And while this is perhaps one of the less conspicuous and pernicious ones (I didn’t label it as such until I put up the first picture and had to rewrite the title), it is one nevertheless.
 And what is the sin this innocuous sedan embodies?
 Thou shalt not take thy godly names in vain.

 Undoubtedly, there are worse sins GM has committed.
 But no one destroyed names better and faster than the General.
 Nevertheless, slapping on the name of what once was a one of GM’s most exulted cars that embodied the golden decade of Pontiac in the sixties on this crappy little mid-sized corporate sedan typified GM’s death spiral of the eighties.
 It perfectly encapsulates the loss of direction Pontiac experienced during the mothership’s worst decade ever.